HTTPArchive/httparchive.org/docs/gettingstarted_bigquery.md

+**Warning:** The HTTP Archive dataset is available on BigQuery.
+Be aware that as a consequence of collecting so much metadata from millions of websites each month, the dataset is _extremely large_—multiple petabytes.
+Care _must_ be taken to set up [cost controls](https://cloud.google.com/bigquery/docs/custom-quotas) to avoid unexpected bills.
+Also see our guide to [minimizing query costs](https://har.fyi/guides/minimizing-costs/) for tips on staying under the 1 TB per month free quota.

 # Getting Started Accessing the HTTP Archive with BigQuery

 The [HTTP Archive](https://httparchive.org) is an open source project that tracks how the web is built.
 Historical data is provided to show how the web is constantly evolving, and the project is frequently used for research by the web community, scholars and industry leaders.
 If you are interested in digging into the HTTP Archive and are not sure where to start, then this guide should help you get started quickly.